jdi-docs/jdi-light/source/includes/_documentation.md

   When Dismiss alert

 Alert validation examples:
-  Then Alert text equals to "Red Button"
+  Then the Alert text equals to "Red Button"
-  Then Alert text contains "Red B"
+  Then the Alert text contains "Red B"
-  Then Alert text matches to "\w{3} \d{6}"
+  Then the Alert text matches to "\w{3} \d{6}"

 Example:
 Scenario: alert text contains
     Given I open "Html5 page"
     When Click on "Red Button"
-    Then Alert text contains "Red B"
+    Then the Alert text contains "Red B"

 ````